bbauska/UofM-Intro-HTML5/README.md

 </p>

 The important thing to know is that the server returns files, not web pages.
 For a lot of us, we are very visual.
-So, when we type in a URL, we&apos;re looking and we&apos;re like, &quot;Oh, here&apos;s my page.&quot; But sometimes the browser might be returning something for different types of screen readers, assistive technology, so it&apos;s not returning a web page, it&apos;s
+When we type in a URL, we&apos;re looking and we&apos;re like, &quot;Oh, here&apos;s my page.&quot; But sometimes the browser might be returning something for different types of screen readers, assistive technology, so it&apos;s not returning a web page, it&apos;s